 Whenever he talked about the future of education.
 He kept wishing the best for New Zealand under the next government, “whichever government it might be”.
 And he capped it off by saying he expected the tone of goodwill to be out of fashion for a couple of months (because of the election campaign), but he hoped we would go back to co-operation after it the election was over.

 Now I accept that this standard is so high, it is almost impossible to achieve.
 There have been moments in this debate when both parties have been negative, and self-justifying, and when Jacinda and Judith have been trying to outdo each other in toughness… especially over sacking members of their own party who misbehave.
 At one stage I was wondering whether we would run out of politicians on both sides of the house.

 I especially felt sorry for the National member who was having an affair with a member of his staff…. and I thought so what?

 But on the gentle side, I recall Dr Bloomfield refusing to get into a witch-hunt over the health department people who failed to ensure adequate security at a quarantine base.
-He too went high, when other journalists were going low, and looking for excuses to find every possible fault in the candidates.
+He too went high, when a number of journalists were going low, and looking for excuses to find every possible fault in the candidates.